BaKeMoNo0/Steering-Library/README.md

 # Overview
 This project is a small steering library implemented in Unreal Engine.
 It provides various AI movement behaviors inspired by Craig Reynolds' steering behaviors.
 The objective is to visualize and simulate autonomous agents moving in a dynamic environment.
-⚠️ This project is still in development, and not all behaviors are fully implemented yet.

 # Features
-The library aims to include the following behaviors (Work in Progress 🚧):
+The library aims to include the following behaviors:

 ## Basic Behaviors:
   - ✅ Seek: The agent moves toward a fixed target.